Local Time 13:07

 Symbol : sunny

-Takamatsu is the capital of Kagawa Prefecture and, with a population of around 420,000 people, the second largest city on Shikoku Island (after Matsuyama).
-It is located on the north coast of the island.
+Takamatsu is the capital of Kagawa Prefecture and, with a population of approximately 420,000 people, the second-largest city on Shikoku Island (after Matsuyama), located on the north coast of the island.

-Ritsurin Park, created by the Matsudaira clan who controlled the walled city of Takamatsu during the Edo period (1603-1868), is the city's most famous attraction.
+Ritsurin Park, created by the Matsudaira clan who controlled the fortress city of Takamatsu during the Edo period (1603-1868), is the city's most famous attraction.

 Little remains today of Takamatsu Castle, also known as Tamamo Castle, located in Tamamo Park, not far from the Central Station.

 Takamatsu's strategic position secured his wealth in feudal times and prompted the local warlord to build Takamatsu Castle.
 Built from 1588 to 1590 by Chikamasa Ikoma, the castle became in 1642 a residence of the Matsudaira clan, parents of the ruling shogun Tokugawa.

 The castle is particularly remarkable because facing the Seto Inland Sea, between Honshu and Shikoku Islands, its moat is filled with seawater sucked in through lock gates.